- What is an Adverse Analytical Finding (AAF)?

 - Why are the ABP samples reported separately from other blood samples?

-ADAMS (Anti-Doping Administration and Management System) is a web-based database management tool for data entry, storage, sharing, and reporting designed to assist stakeholders and WADA in their anti-doping operations in conjunction with data protection legislation.
+ADAMS (Anti-Doping Administration and Management System) is a web-based database management tool for data entry, storage, sharing, and reporting, designed to assist stakeholders and WADA in their anti-doping operations in line with data protection legislation.

-The 2015 Testing Figures Report (2015 Report) is a summary of all doping control samples analyzed and reported by 35 WADA-accredited laboratories in 2015.
-This includes all testing conducted worldwide by Signatories to the Code – in- and out-of-competition for urine; blood and Athlete Biological Passport (ABP) blood data; and, the analytical results of such analysis -- including AAFs and ATFs.
+The 2016 Testing Figures Report (2016 Report) is a summary of all doping control samples analyzed and reported by 34 WADA-accredited laboratories in 2016.
+This includes all testing conducted worldwide by Signatories to the Code – in- and out-of-competition for urine; blood and ABP blood data; and, the analytical results of such analysis – including AAFs and ATFs.

-The 2015 Report represents the first set of global testing data since the revised Code came into effect on 1 January 2015.
-It is the fourth year that WADA has produced such a report based off of ADAMS data.
+The 2016 Report represents the second set of global testing data since the revised Code came into effect on 1 January 2015.

-The 2015 Report includes all analyses reported by the 35 laboratories, which were WADA-accredited or that were approved by WADA to conduct blood testing exclusively for the purposes of the ABP (‘approved laboratories’).
+The 2016 Report includes all analyses reported by the WADA-accredited laboratories and the laboratories that were approved by WADA to conduct blood testing exclusively for the purposes of the ABP (‘approved laboratories’).

-The 2015 Report also includes some data that has not been submitted individually into ADAMS, but instead has been aggregated and included in only the overall testing figure tables.
-This has allowed a continuous year-to-year comparison of overall figures.
-These aggregated figures are primarily comprised of professional and university testing programs conducted by organizations in North America (e.g. the NCAA and Major Leagues), which are not Code Signatories; although, they use WADA-accredited laboratories in North America.
+The 2016 Report also includes some data that has not been submitted individually into ADAMS, but instead has been aggregated and included in only the overall testing figure tables.
+This allows a continuous year-to-year comparison of the overall figures.
+These aggregated figures are primarily comprised of professional and university testing programs conducted by organizations in North America (e.g. the National Collegiate Athletic Association and the Major Leagues), which are not Code Signatories; although, they use WADA-accredited laboratories in North America.
 Due to confidentiality provisions within their service contracts, they do not allow reporting of individual data in ADAMS.

-3. Did the implementation of the 2015 Code and International Standard for Testing & Investigations (ISTI) by Anti-Doping Organizations (ADOs) [e.g. the Technical Document for Sport Specific Analysis (TDSSA)], impact the results?
+3. Did the implementation of the 2015 Code and International Standard for Testing & Investigations (ISTI) by ADOs [e.g. the Technical Document for Sport Specific Analysis (TDSSA)] impact the results?
 Up